ibexa/documentation-developer/docs/guide/back_office_translations.md

 and then clear the cache.

 Now you can reload your eZ Platform Back Office.
-If your browser is set to French, the Back Office will be displayed in French.
+If your browser language is set to French, the Back Office will be displayed in French.

 !!! tip "Checking browser language"